ADN TEAS Information

 Please note that different scores are set by CSU and individual programs according to local analysis.
 Scores will also be used to assist the college in evaluating future use of the test and to establish a local cut score for future program applicants.

-Students who have met the established passing score, without needing remediation in any individual section, will be eligible for enrollment during the application period.
+If a student scores below a composite (total) score of 62%, they are required to retest.
+Students who meet the established passing score, without needing remediation, will be eligible for enrollment during the application period.

-The documentation above must satisfy the intent of assuring readiness for success in the nursing program and meet the approval of the ADN Program Director.
 Any student who fails to complete the remediation requirements, or who continues to score below a composite score of 62%, will be ineligible to apply to the ADN Program through the Multicriteria Selection Process.

 Please check with a counselor if you take a course at another college to be sure of equivalency.